midtown-ai/glossary/glossary/d.md

 # Data Augmentation

  To use when you don't have enough data.

+ Recommendations
   * For images, you can increase the number of samples by
     * flipping the image
     * zooming on the image
     * moving the image
     * cropping the image
   * With voice, you can
     * change the speech speed
     * change the volume
     * change the pitch.

  Beware:
     * :warning: The transformation operation should be invariant and not change the output.

  See also [D], [Data], [Insufficient Data Algorithm], [Self-Supervised Learning], [Snorkel Program], [Zero-Shot Learning]